Add color to your garden for Easter with these adorable DIY Easter bunny wooden garden stakes.

-How To Make Wooden Easter Bunnies
+How To Make Easter Bunny Wooden Garden Stakes

 If you want to add color to your garden here is a fun craft you can do with your kids.
 My grandsons love to paint and using one color at a time makes it easy to paint these bunnies.
 If they are any spots they miss I can always paint over it.
 Noticed that isolated red bunny in the back, my grandson Preston loves the color red.
 Kids are drawn to bright color as it is a sign of happiness from what I have been reading.

 What Are The Best Wooden Bunnies

 When shopping for bunnies to make the garden stakes.
 There are many unfinished wooden bunnies out there.
 They come in many shapes and sizes.
 The best are thick and made from plywood.
 24 Hour Crafts has them in 1/2 inch thick which is what I used.
 Amazon has them in one inch.

 Supplies Needed For Painting The Wooden Garden Stakes